maulik-modi22/aws-rds-sql/README.md

 - [ ] Performance monitoring and alerting
 - [ ] Auditability (who did what, when)
 - [ ] Data Protection (at-rest and in-transit)
+- [ ] Recoverability (to err is human!, few things are beyond our control)
 - [ ] Cost Estimation